andrebellingan/YAABM/README.md

 ## References:

-1. Grouped graph generation algorithm used in `MultiConfigModelGenerator` class in the *Yaabm.Graph* library is partly based on [gennet](https://github.com/kklot/gennet)
+1. Grouped graph generation algorithm used in `MultiConfigModelGenerator` class in the *Yaabm.Graph* library is partly based on the r code in [kklot/gennet](https://github.com/kklot/gennet)

 ## Dependencies